Robrowno/rally-blog/README.md

 - Abubakar Shafique: Abubakar has been an incredible teacher of Django concepts to me.
 Through his lessons, I have picked up a much better confidence using the Django framework, and when I'm stuck he always sends me resources to look at that could help with a particular issue I'm stuck on.

 ---
+## Final Thoughts:

+Portfolio Project 4 proved a real challenge for me.
+It required me to go out and learn so much information and ask for help from friends, mentors and tutors as I really struggled with the initial learning curve of the Django frame-work.
+One thing I will say is that the take-away for me is that I can really see that when you start to become more profficient with Django, you can get fully functioning websites up and running very quickly compared to other means.

+On a more subjective level, seeing a website growing from the ground up to having full stack (front and back end) capabilities has been quite a satisfying experience, despite the struggles and issues.
+By no means do I feel that profficient with it yet, but it's safe to say I'm looking forward to using the Django frame-work again in future to see how things progress differently with the better understanding that I have now.

+---